Orb (software): New features in Orb 2.0

 Orb 2.0 beta is Ajax-based and offers a home page similar to Google Personalized Homepage or netvibes.
 It is organized into tabs, with each tab containing user-defined modules, such as TV guide, personal media files, RSS/Atom feeds such as YouTube videos, the local weather forecast, etc...

 Similar products

 Similar solutions are Synology and Slingbox, which does not require a PC, but comes with its own hardware.

 Another similar solution for remote access is ifunpix, which additionally includes tools to create and upload content to a personal mini-site support video as well as audio and music.
 Unlike Orb, iFunPix uses a proxy storage server between the user and the home computer which can help prevent attacks on the source computer. iFunPix is not able to stream live television.

 There is also TVersity, another freeware program, much like orb.
 Other similar solution for remote access via mobile is Younity as well as Orbweb.me, both of those products enable mobile access to digital files in your computer.

+Didiom was another widely used software solution that allowed users to remotely access and stream music, podcasts, and audiobook files from personal computers to smartphones.
+The company was acquired by Exclaim Mobility in 2011.